Sierra Nevada Regional Resource Kit

 Purpose:

 Reducing the risk of large, high intensity fire (and other disturbances) through forest treatments has become a management imperative in California.
 Significant progress has been made toward preparing for substantive actions that will realize these ambitious goals.
 The Forest Service has developed a Strategy for Shared Stewardship, a top-priority initiative that is guiding land management investments across landscapes throughout the country.
 This initiative, as referenced in the strategy, is "poised to capitalize on a unique set of synergies among new authorities, innovative community relationships, and breakthroughs in science and technology."
 Concurrently, the State of California has issued a new Wildfire and Forest Resilience Action Plan (2022) that is designed to strategically accelerate efforts to restore the health and resilience of California forests through a joint State-Forest Service framework to enhance stewardship in California.
-Finally, the USFS Wildfire Crisis Implementation Plan (2022) reinforces specific goals for pace and scale of strategic forest treatments over the next decade.
+Finally, the Forest Service Wildfire Crisis Implementation Plan (2022) reinforces specific goals for pace and scale of strategic forest treatments over the next decade.
 All together, we have both the social incentives and the scientific knowledge to pursue meaningful restoration of forested landscapes in California.

 This geospatial dataset, the Sierra Nevada Regional Resource Kit, was created for the California Wildfire and Forest Resilience Task Force and for use by the many federal, state, and local efforts to restore resiliency to forests in the Sierra Nevada.
-It was assembled by a federal-state-university consortium that includes the USFS Pacific Southwest Research Station (PSW), the Mapping and Remote Sensing (MARS) team of USFS Region 5, agencies within the California Natural Resources Agency (CNRA), and partners at UC Berkeley and UC Irvine.
+It was assembled by a federal-state-university consortium that includes the Forest Service Pacific Southwest Research Station (PSW), the Mapping and Remote Sensing (MARS) team of Forest Service Region 5, agencies within the California Natural Resources Agency (CNRA), and partners at UC Berkeley and UC Irvine.
 The 30 data themes capture current conditions representing multiple forest management topics that are relevant to restoring landscapes.
 Data are captured at either 30-meter or 300-meter resolution.

 Data Availability: